Shine18/Shine18/README.md

 😎 I am a Full Stack Developer with 10+ years of experience

-- ✨ Founder & CEO of Signature Works LLC
+- ✨ Founder & CEO of Signature Works LLC - A Shopify Plus Expert Agency [www.1s.agency](https://www.1s.agency)
 - ⭐️ Shopify Plus Expert
 - 💻 Full Stack Engineer
 - 📱 iOS Developer

 🚀 I have worked with top fashion brands in US to optimize their Online Stores and create customer retention strategies.

+### I also run my own projects in free time which include:
+- A coding blog at [Non Typical Dev](https://non-typical.dev/)
+- Love to code apps as personal projects
+- Unleashing my creativity with apps

 ## 💬 How to Reach me: